 Clothes and other items should be aired outside on dry, breezy days until the odor of moth balls disappears.
 Bring inside when rain threatens and at night.
 You can also try adding one cup of white vinegar to the wash water when washing your clothes.

-Grandma always kept these old fashioned laundry tips handy.
+Grandma always kept these old fashioned laundry secrets handy.
 Ink from quill pens, soot from the fireplace, grease from buggy axles, and mildew from a damp house were the biggest threats to clean clothes in her day.